Affiliate links on SoundGuys may earn us a commission. Learn more.

 This measured response is really, really bad, with no significant output below 150Hz, hardly anything above 8kHz, and swings of +/- 10dB in between, with some big dips and ugly resonances.
 Truly a contender for Worst Of All Time in the frequency response category.
 This is so far from our ideal that’s it’s safe to say no one could possibly like the sound of this abomination.
 Truly, if you want a cheap pair of headphones, you’re much better off saving a bit for any of our favorite earbuds under $20.

 At low frequencies THD reaches close to 100%.
 The spikes around 300 and 400Hz, and around 4kHz are really nasty.
 On top of that, any left and right channel mismatches will affect the stereo image.
 In this chart the left and right channels seem to be fighting it out to see which can produce the worst performance.
 The real loser: the listener.

 A flat line at 0dB would be the ideal if everything was perfectly matched for stereo.
 In this example, we once again see massive variations of 20dB across the frequency range.
 This will ruin any chance of a coherent stereo image.
 You would have to try really hard to come up with something worse.

 A flat line, close to the X-axis is always good to see for channel balance charts.
-Except for the massive deltas that occur around 10kHz, this headphone’s channels aren’t badly matched for the most part.
+Except for the massive deviation that occurs around 10kHz,which may well be due to fit, this headphone’s channels aren’t badly matched for the most part.
 Moodlab Rex comes out on top for all measurements.
 It really is the king of this hill.
 Or should that be pile?

 Should you ever buy dollar store headphones?